Posted on

 Form validation example

 This form is a good example of clear error messages.
-After a user submits the form incorrectly, there are clear instructions above the form that are linked to the field that needs to be completed.
+After a user submits the form incorrectly, the focus goes to the error message above the form, so a screen reader announces the message.
+Then, there are clear instructions that are linked to the fields that need to be completed.
 There are also inline instructions that are programmatically connected to the input field, so when the user is on the field, the screen reader announces the helper-text.

-Watch this video to see a demo of these error messages with a screen reader.
+Watch this video for a demo of these error messages with a screen reader.

 Common form mistakes and how to fix them